 The Ashuwillticook Trail that starts in Pittsfield and runs all the way to Adams is a wonderful path alongside lakes and through wetlands.

 - If you have a bicycle that you have not ridden for a while, take it to a bike store to have it checked out.
-A tune-up will cost about $75.
+A tune-up will cost between $45 and $75.

 - Bone up of the rules of the road.
 Go-by-Bike is a good resource.